SteveLTN/https-portal/README.md

 When you do experiments, please do not turn on `PRODUCTION` flag to prevent you from hitting the rate limit of Let's Encrypt.

-the Nginx config files will be parsed by [ERB](http://www.stuartellis.eu/articles/erb/) for each domain.
+The Nginx config template files will be parsed by [ERB](http://www.stuartellis.eu/articles/erb/) for each domain.
 The ERB tags will be replaced accordingly.
 Currently there are a few helpers available:

 * `<%= domain.name %>`
 * `<%= domain.chained_cert_path %>`